 Oswald, Y. and Schmickl, T. (2017).
 Ultimate Ecology: How a Socio-Economic Game Can Evolve into a Resilient Ecosystem of Agents.
 Proceedings of 2017 IEEE Symposium Series on Computational Intelligence.
 ALIFE Symposium.
 In press.

 Elsland, R.; Klingler, A.-L.; Degner, P.; Oswald, Y.; Wietschel, M (2015).
 Are current regionalisation approaches sufficient to decompose electricity demand? – A German case study, 10th Conference on Energy Economics and Technology (ENERDAY), Dresden, 2015.

 I focus on quantitative sustainability science, data-driven modelling and scenarios.
-Currently I use R, Matlab, Excel and Netlogo.
+Currently I use Python, Matlab, Excel and Netlogo.